rdevries-thoughtworks/leap_se/pages/docs/client/user-install.md

 **Note**

-If you are familiar with python code and you can find your way through the process of dependencies install, you can installing Bitmask using [pip](http://www.pip-installer.org/) for the already released versions :
+If you are familiar with python code and you can find your way through the process of dependencies install, you can installing Bitmask using [[pip => http://www.pip-installer.org/]] for the already released versions:

     $ pip install leap.bitmask